NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

 ASP DEM creation
 ~~~~~~~~~~~~~~~~

-Prepare the images and Pinhole camera models with no distortion as shown in
+Prepare the images and camera models, such as in :numref:`kh7`.
+This workflow
-:numref:`kh7`.
+expects the cameras to be in Pinhole (:numref:`pinholemodels`) or CSM
+(:numref:`csm`) format.

 It is very strongly suggested to work at a lower-resolution, such as 1/16th of
 the original resolution.
 The exact factor depends on the GSD of raw images and